ndk/kubernetes-ingress/docs/content/app-protect-dos/configuration.md

       attack-signatures: top 10
 ```

-Then add a reference in the `DosProtectedResrouce` to the `APDosLogConf`:
+Then add a reference in the `DosProtectedResource` to the `APDosLogConf`:
   ```yaml
    apiVersion: appprotectdos.f5.com/v1beta1
    kind: DosProtectedResource